elemir/gloomo/README.md

 ## Phylosophy

-Gloomo follows ideas of domain driven design, clean architecture from Bob Martin and data-oriented architecture.
+Gloomo follows some ideas of domain driven design, clean architecture from Bob Martin and data-oriented architecture.
+It based on the next ideas:

+1. Orthogonality of data and behaviour.
+None of application logical units should abstract both of them.
+2. All objects that represents behaviour should be constructed on the start of application.
+3. Objects that represents data may have some additional methods if they are quasi-linear and don't have side effects.
+4. Behaviours part of application should be devided on different layers.
+Data objects should be used for passing between layers.

+### Layers

 It uses next conceptions:

 * Component
 * Model